DJDanl/cpp-docs.pt-br/docs/data/oledb/cenumeratoraccessor-class.md

 ## <a name="bisparent"></a> CEnumeratorAccessor::m_bIsParent

-Uma variável que indica se o enumerador é um enumerador pai, se a linha é um enumerador.
+Uma variável que indica se o enumerador é um enumerador pai, se a linha for um enumerador.

 ### <a name="syntax"></a>Sintaxe